Distracted Driving—Other And Related Accidents—Are On The Rise

 - Abstaining from talking—or texting—on cell phones while driving.

 - Avoiding adjusting the radio or fiddling with the navigation system when behind the wheel; those tasks are best left to passengers.

 - Completing grooming behaviors—such as fixing hair, applying makeup, or shaving—before getting in the vehicle.

 - Pulling to the side of the road if a distraction can't be avoided.

 Were You Injured in an Accident?

-If you were injured in an accident caused by a distracted driver, the experienced attorneys with the Morris James Personal Injury Group can help you explore your legal options and determine if you're eligible to pursue compensation for your injuries.
+If you were injured in an accident caused by a distracted driver, the experienced attorneys at Morris James Personal can help you explore your legal options and determine if you can pursue compensation for your injuries.
 Contact us today to schedule an appointment for a free initial case consultation.